-The Higher Level Skills Program aims to assist individuals to gain the higher level skills required to secure employment or career advancement in a priority industry, or to transition to university.
+The Higher Level Skills program aims to assist individuals to gain the higher-level skills required to secure employment or career advancement in a priority industry, or to transition to university to further their studies.

 Access to subsidised training under the Higher Level Skills program is limited, so it is important that you take the time to carefully consider your training options and compare different providers and their fees before committing to a course of study.